-The UHT-JPEG2K-E core is a scalable, ultra-high throughput, hardware JPEG 2000 encoder, designed to provide all the power needed in modern image and Ultra HD video compression applications that have to cope with massive pixel rates and resolutions.
+The UHT-JPEG2K-E core from Alma Technologies is a scalable, ultra-high throughput, hardware JPEG 2000 encoder, designed to provide all the power needed in modern image and Ultra HD video compression applications that have to cope with massive pixel rates and resolutions.

 This IP core supports lossy and numerically lossless encoding of 4:4:4, 4:2:2, 4:2:0 and 4:0:0 (grayscale) images or video streams with up to 16-bit per component color depth.

 The UHT-JPEG2K-E is available for ASIC or Intel, Lattice, Microsemi and Xilinx FPGA and SoC based designs.

 Using multiple internal compression engines, the UHT-JPEG2K-E offers the needed performance through its scalable parallel architecture.
 Each input image or video frame is split internally into pieces and each piece is allocated to one of the multiple internal compression engines.
 The encoded output streams of the compression engines are combined in a single output stream.
 These operations are done in a way that is transparent to the system utilizing the IP, abstracting all the parallelization complexity from the rest SoC components.
 The number of internal compression engines is configurable before synthesis, adapting to the implementation technology speed, and non-critical resources are shared between the multiple compression engines.